Skip to main content

 Best time: 3.09

+So how did they do?
 Both guns ran 100% with no issues.
 So what did I learn?
 The first thing that jumps out is that the method of draw was the largest factor.
 My concealed draw is not great and my open draw is decent.
-When you look at the results the time I actually spent shooting after getting the gun out was not that different between guns.
-This is kind of a Captain Obvious deal that concealed is slower than open carry for most people but I now know for sure that I am .3-.4 slower on a concealed draw and the time difference when shooting is not huge.
-There is a difference though so we will dive into those specifically.
+When you look at the results, the time I actually spent shooting after getting the gun out was not that different between guns.
+This is kind of a Captain Obvious deal that concealed is slower than open carry for most people, but I now know for sure that I am 0.3 to 0 .4 seconds slower on a concealed draw and the time difference when shooting is not huge.
+There is a difference though, so we will dive into those specifically.

-3-2-1 Drill: Biggest thing I noticed was the much better trigger on the XC allowed me to push the speed on the tighter shots without having to focus as much on a good trigger press with the Glock.
+3-2-1 Drill: The biggest thing I noticed when conducting this drill was that the much better trigger on the XC competition handgun allowed me to push the speed on the tighter shots without having to focus as much on a good trigger press with the Glock.
 With the Glock on the final small square I had to be very conscious of a good sight picture and pressing the trigger without moving the gun.
 With the Staccato it was more a matter of see the dot on target and whack the trigger.
-Also the XC doesn’t require as much recoil control on the multiple shot portions because the slide basically just goes back and forth with no vertical movement.
+Also the XC doesn’t require as much recoil control on the multiple -shot portions because the slide basically just goes back and forth with no vertical movement.
 The dot stays in the window.
 With the Glock it just requires more focus and diligence on the grip and trigger.

-Conclusion: Going in to this I didn’t think there would be a huge difference between the two performance wise for me.
-In my opinion that turned out to be true.
-It worked out about like I expected with the biggest difference between the guns being the trigger and how much flatter the XC shoots.
-If you have not shot a set up like the XC it’s hard to describe.
+Conclusion: Going in to this exercise I didn’t think there would be a huge difference between the two performance- wise for me and in my opinion, that turned out to be true.
+It worked out about like I expected, with the biggest difference between the guns being the trigger and how much flatter the XC shoots.
+If you have not shot a set up like the XC, it’s hard to describe.
 Everyone I have let shoot the gun has had almost the same reaction “It’s like cheating.”
 With the super light trigger and really not moving much at all in recoil it is an easy gun to shoot well.

-Another point is that for me the cost to benefit ratio starts to soar once I get past the Glock 19/Holosun 509 combo.
+Another point is that for me, and probably for a lot of gun owners, is that the cost -to-benefit ratio starts to soar once I get past the Glock 19/Holosun 509 combo.
 The Glock with the dot and plate costs under $1000 all in.
 The Staccato is $4300 with a $300 dot, a $140 plate and requires $70 magazines.
-Essentially the XC costs five times as much as the Glock.
-That is not to say that the XC is overpriced because it isn’t in my opinion.
-It is an amazing pistol that is my favorite pistol to shoot.
+Essentially the XC costs five times as much as the Glock – that’s a considerable difference if you’re just starting out with race shooting or if you’re just looking for a reliable, easy-to-use weapon.
+That is not to say that the XC is overpriced, because it isn’t in my opinion.
+It is an amazing pistol that is my favorite pistol to shoot and for someone that’s into race shooting, the cost would absolutely be justified.